The West Allis Department of Public Works operates a program to accept electronics for ecycling.

 It is recommended that you remove all personal or confidential information from devices prior to drop-off.
 The City of West Allis is not responsible for data left on devices.

-For certain items, such as televisions and computer monitors, there will be a $20 fee.
-All other electronics will be accepted at no charge.
+For certain items, such as televisions and computer monitors, there will be a fee.

 - Rechargeable Batteries (Accepted) Never put these batteries in your recycling or garbage cart.
 Rechargeable batteries (NiCd, NiMH, NiZn, Li-ion, SSLA/Pb) are recyclable through a variety of local retailers serving as drop-off locations.
 Rechargeable batteries contain toxic chemicals and must be properly disposed of through specific recycling locations instead of being placed in the garbage or recycling cart.
 They can also be brought to the West Allis Municipal Yard.